Emergent spin-1 trimerized valence bond crystal in the spin-1/2 Heisenberg model on the star lattice: Conclusions

-\textit{Conclusions.}--- {We discover an emergent spin-1 TVBC with spontaneous lattice-inversion-symmetry breaking in the spin-$\frac12$ star Heisenberg model with FM inter-triangle coupling $J_e$, and study its ground-state and thermodynamic properties.
-The reliability is confirmed by four different algorithms including SU(2) DMRG, simple update of the TN state with and without SU(2) symmetry, and NCD.
-Our results not only support the conclusion of a TVBC state in the ground state of the spin-$1$ kagom\'{e} Heisenberg model \cite{KagomeS12,KagomeS13,KagomeS14,KagomeS1Private}, but also reveal the rich properties of the spin-$\frac12$ star system, including fruitful phases in a magnetic field, magnetic cusps at $M_z \simeq 1/30$ and exponential scaling behavior for $J_e \to -\infty$.
-Our work implies that spin-1 VBCs may emerge in the geometrically frustrated spin-$\frac12$ systems with FM interactions.
-Moreover, our calculations of the specific heat present an efficient way to obtain the excitation gap of 2D frustrated many-body systems.
-It also provides valuable information at finite temperatures which can be compared directly with future experiments.
+In this work, we discover an emergent spin-1 TVBC with spontaneous lattice inversion symmetry breaking in the spin-$\frac12$ star Heisenberg model with FM inter-triangle couplings, and study its ground-state and thermodynamic properties.
+We employ four different algorithms including SU(2) DMRG, simple update of the TN state with and without SU(2) symmetry, and NCD.
+Rich properties that define the exotic TVBC phase are revealed, including fruitful phases in a magnetic field, the magnetic cusps at $M_z \simeq 1/30$ and the universal exponential scaling behavior.
+Our work implies that spin-1 VBCs can be stabilized in the geometrically frustrated spin-$\frac12$ star-lattice systems with an arbitrary strength of the FM interactions.
+Moreover, our calculations of the specific heat provide useful data at finite temperatures which can be compared directly with the future experiments.